casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    This task can perform continuum fitting and subtraction in the uv domain.

    The function estimates the continuum emission by fitting polynomials to the real and imaginary parts of the data.
-The spectral windows and channels on which the fitting is calculated can be selected using the parameter *fitspw*.
+The spectral windows and channels on which the fitting is calculated can be specified using the parameter *fitspw*.
 The resulting fit represents a model of the continuum in all channels.
 The fitted continuum spectrum is subtracted from all channels selected in *spw*, and the result (intended as line emission only) is produced in an output MeasurementSet.
 Polynomial models are fitted and subtracted per integration, per baseline, correlation.

    The function returns a dictionary with goodness of fit metrics, grouped by field, scan, SPW, polarization, and real and imaginary